-The SCR at €115.3m increased by approximately €3.5m at 31 December 2020 from year end 2019 (see section 0 for the change in risk charges).
+The SCR at €129.8m increased by approximately €14.5m at 31 December 2021 from year end 2020.
 Percentage splits are provided as per the diagram below and indicate that non-life underwriting risk, market risk and counterparty default risk remain the principal drivers of the SCR.